AkadioInc/firefly/docs/design/RFC-FIREfly_Python_API.md

 |Note: This document is expected to change in response to the development and needs of the project.|
 | :-- |

-Three main object classes are currently recognized: Collection, File, and Parameter.
+Two main object classes are currently recognized: Collection and File.
 Each is further explained in the following text.

 ## FIREfly Collection